Can You Go To College At Any Age? 6 Things You Need to Know

 Tips for younger students:

-• Take a lighter course load your first terms
+• Take a lighter course load in your first term

 • Join study groups for help and support